nim-lang/Nim/doc/manual.rst

 1. For now, a closure iterator cannot be executed at compile time.
 2. `return` is allowed in a closure iterator but not in an inline iterator (but rarely useful) and ends the iteration.
-3. Neither inline nor closure iterators can be (directly)* recursive.
+3. Inline iterators cannot be recursive.
 4. Neither inline nor closure iterators have the special `result` variable.
 5. Closure iterators are not supported by the JS backend.

-(*) Closure iterators can be co-recursive with a factory proc which results in similar syntax to a recursive iterator.
-More details follow.

 Iterators that are neither marked `{.closure.}` nor `{.inline.}` explicitly default to being inline, but this may change in future versions of the